 Two trains began operation from Tokyo to Kawaguchiko on weekdays, with three operated on weekends.

-The Fuji Excursion stops at several convenient spots before reaching Kawaguchiko.
-We'd like to mention two of them briefly.
+The Fuji Excursion stops at several convenient spots before reaching Kawaguchiko - the area right around the mountain.
+We'd like to mention three of them briefly.

 Otsuki: Perfect place to switch over to the JR line and head further west, or hop on a bus to see the world's fastest train at the Yamanashi Prefectural Maglev Exhibition Center.